jawanggit/jawanggit/README.md

 * Improving my ability to create advanced reports/dashboards in Power Bi.
 I built a [Seattle Crime Dashboard](https://seattle-crime-app.herokuapp.com/) using Flask/Plotly Dash and want to build something similar using Power Bi to further hone my expertise in using different tools to visualize data. e
-* Working with a team of fellow Data Scientists to compete in Kaggle's [Coleridge Initiative: Show US the Data](https://www.kaggle.com/c/coleridgeinitiative-show-us-the-data).
+* Working with a team of fellow Data Scientists to compete in Kaggle's [CommonLit Readability Challenge](https://www.kaggle.com/c/commonlitreadabilityprize/team).

 ### 📚 Currently Learning / Re-Learning More About: